 Top Stories

-Report: Thunder's Jalen Williams expected to return vs. 76ers
+Thunder's Jalen Williams starts in victorious return vs. 76ers

-Oklahoma City Thunder forward Jalen Williams is reportedly expected to be back in the team’s lineup tonight against the Philadelphia 76ers.
+Oklahoma City Thunder forward Jalen Williams returned to the team’s lineup tonight against the Philadelphia 76ers in a 123-103 win.

 This season, Williams has been limited to 26 games because of a variety of injuries.
 He first injured his hamstring during the Thunder’s Jan.
 17 game against the Heat, clutching his leg after attempting to grab an awkward pass in the second quarter.
 Williams was later ruled out and went on to miss 10 consecutive games.